SPACE HABITAT R&D

 TESSERAE: Exhibition Pavilion

 The Space Habitat Pavilion had a soft-launch in summer 2024, coinciding with the ISS R&D Conference in Boston.
-From there it debuted to the public as part of the “Home Beyond Earth” exhibit at Seattle’s Museum of Flight, which ran through January 2025.
+Since then it has been on display in the following exhibit spaces:

 The Pavilion exhibited at The Museum of Flight in Seattle